zhangjiannan/QFgrant/doc/hackerlink-test-guide.md

 ### Introduction

-This document is for milestone-2, which demonstrates a complete flow of quadratic funding pallet based on substrate.
-We have deployed our pallet to a private chain, you can access the chain info [here](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Fdao.tophacker.com#/explorer)
+This document is a black-box testing guide quadratic funding pallet's milestone-2, which demonstrates a complete flow of quadratic funding pallet based on substrate.
+We have deployed the quadratic funding pallet to a private node, you can access the chain [here](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Fdao.tophacker.com#/explorer).

-We have integrated the functions with our own [website](https://qf.tophacker.com/en/Grant?type=Polkadot).
-To reduce your testing steps, we have set up the round and uploaded some demo projects in advance.
+We now have a frontend integration with [HackerLink](https://qf.tophacker.com/en/Grant?type=Polkadot).
+The website is a testing site of HackerLink, it's not in production and no real users and projects are using this website.
+For testing purposes, we have set up the round and uploaded some demo projects in advance.
+(Please note that these projects are only for demonstration purposes and they are not real projects)

+To access the real HackerLink website, use https://hackerlink.io/en.

 ### Prerequisites
-1. Modern web browsers installed, Chrome/Firefox recommended
+1. Chrome web browser required
 2. Install polkadot js extension for your browser https://polkadot.js.org/extension/
 3. Use the extension to create new account and allow to use on any chain